techidaily/site-facebook/source/_posts/keeping-your-feed-clean-tips-to-delete-fb-comments.md

 ## What to know About Deleting a Facebook Comment

- Similar to how it allows you to[manage comments on your posts](https://www.makeuseof.com/facebook-post-how-to-turn-off-comments/) , Facebook also allows you to delete comments you find offensive or damaging to your brand.
+ Similar to how it allows you to [manage comments on your posts](https://www.makeuseof.com/facebook-post-how-to-turn-off-comments/) , Facebook also allows you to delete comments you find offensive or damaging to your brand.
 You can delete the offending comment, whether it's on videos, photos, or just text posts.

  When you remove such comments, Facebook does not send notifications to the person who commented.
 However, they may notice their comments have been deleted when viewing the post.